On the fixed points of the Ruelle operator: Fixed points of bidual actions and uniform ergodicity

 \begin{corollary} Let $R$ be as in Theorem \ref{th.ThurstonMeanergodic}.
 Let $\alpha\in B(S_R)$ with $T(\alpha)=\alpha$ and $\|\alpha\|_T=1$ where $\|\cdot\|_T$ is the Teichm\"uller norm.
 If

-then $R$ is a flexible Latt\'es map. \end{corollary} \begin{proof} Given the hypothesis, we can find $\phi_0\in B_0(S_R)$ subject to $\|\alpha-\phi_0\|_T<1$.
-By Theorem \ref{th.ThurstonMeanergodic}, $T$ is mean ergodic.
-If $T$ has a fixed point in $B_0(S_R)$ then $R$ is a Latt\'es map.
+then $R$ is a flexible Latt\`es map. \end{corollary} \begin{proof} Given the hypothesis, we can find $\phi_0\in B_0(S_R)$ subject to $\|\alpha-\phi_0\|_T<1$.
+By Theorem \ref{th.ThurstonMeanergodic}, $T$ is mean-ergodic.
+If $T$ has a fixed point in $B_0(S_R)$ then $R$ is a Latt\`es map.
 Otherwise the Ces\`aro averages $A_n(\phi)$ converge to $0$ for every $\phi$ in $B_0(S_R)$.
 In particular, we have

 which is a contradiction.
-Thus $T$ has a fixed point in $B_0(S_R)$ and $R$ is a Latt\'es map. \end{proof}
+Thus $T$ has a fixed point in $B_0(S_R)$ and $R$ is a Latt\`es map. \end{proof}

 We say that $R$ is \textit{dissipative} if the dissipative set of $R$ is the whole Riemann sphere; in other words, the conservative set has Lebesgue measure zero.